Severance Season 2 is officially coming to Apple TV – so, here’s everything we know so far, from the trailer to cast, plot, and other details.

 Season 1 ended with one of the most dramatic cliffhangers of the past 10 years: Helly R discovered she’s actually Helena Eagan, the Lumon heir; Irving arrived at Burt’s door after their romantic connection in Lumon, only to discover he’s already in a relationship; and we last saw Dylan being tackled to the ground by Milchick after allowing the “innies” to escape their own bodies for a brief time.

-This venturing into the outside world will have consequences in Season 2, according to Erickson.
+This venturing into the outside world will have consequences in the plot of Severance Season 2, according to Erickson.
 “There’s definitely going to be some expansion of the world,” he told Esquire.

 “Within Lumon, we’re going to see more of the building, and we’ll see more of the outside world, too.”